puffinn/puffinn/notes.md

 - Construct lookup table
 - input: query vector
 - output: whatever paper says, probably indexes for data entries closest to query
+- Follow that of the filter already inside puffin that is used to store sketches
+- We have to determine threshholds for when data entries are added to the buffer, at least for the sketch distances, not sure how we will handle the stopping criterion